christianschmizz/go-nukibridgeapi/README.md

     host: "192.168.178.1:8080"
     token: abcde6

+To use a custom name or location for your configuration file:

+    $ nukibridgectl --config /my/config/feelfree.yaml ...

 ## Params

 If you want to pass on your configuration at the command-line you can do so, too:

     $ nukibridgectl bridge --host 192.168.178.1:8080 --token abcde6 <command>

+# Tests

+## Integration tests

+To run the tests on a physical bridge at your LAN:

+    % make integration-test BRIDGE_HOST=<ip:port> BRIDGE_TOKEN=<token>

+# Debugging things

+You noticed some unexpected behaviour or just want to know whats going on behind the scenes?
+You can enable debug logging by setting DEBUG at your env.

+    $ DEBUG=1 nukibridgectl bridge --host 192.168.178.1:8080 --token abcde6 info